swqrve/ScopeEngine/README.md

 ## Usage

 If you'd like to check out how to use it check out the game package.
+BEWARE, it is my playground for testing and creating features, so some fully implemented features are removed while other new/minimally tested features are present!
 It is a bit finicky now and I'm aware of a couple bad design choices that I will be improving in the coming weeks, and I will likely abstract SOME more of the code.
 I prefer to leave as much control as possible to the game however.

 ## Preview
 ![image](https://user-images.githubusercontent.com/59324927/229053567-c51ba313-8e9b-48d5-82eb-7fabb9ee83b3.png)